Hiroki111/sharded-lru-cache/README.md

 ## Architecture

 ### The Hash Ring
 To avoid "Cache Stampedes" and ensure high availability, the system uses consistent hashing.
-By mapping shards to a circular hash space, we minimize the amount of data remapping required if the shard count changes.
+By mapping shards to a circular hash space, the amount of data remapping required can be minimized if the shard count changes.

 ### Persistence Layer
 The AOF (Append-Only File) utilizes JSON + Base64 serialization.
 This allows complex structs to be stored as single, safe strings on disk, preventing file corruption from special characters or newlines in the data.